Deir al-Qamar: Ottoman period

 During the 16th to 18th centuries, Deir al-Qamar was the capital and the residence of the Emirate of Mount Lebanon.
 It is also notable for its 15th-century Fakhreddine Mosque, Fakhreddine II Palace, and the palace of the Emir Yusuf Shihab - today housing the Municipal Council.
 A 17th-century synagogue is still standing in the village, although closed to the public.
 During its peak, the city was the centre of Lebanese literary tradition.
+Deir al-Qamar also served as an important commercial and artisanal centre for the villages of the Shuf, with textile production, metalworking and soap manufacturing as some of its industries.

+European travellers in the early nineteenth century often described Mount Lebanon through orientalist and exoticizing imagery, reflecting contemporary European attitudes toward the region.

 Lady Hester Stanhope visiting Deir al-Qamar in 1812 wrote “I have traveled for nine hours together & never found a place to pitch a tent, except near one Village.
 The Vineyards are like stair cases, & every little flat place stuffed with mulberry trees for the silkworms, the roads are horrible, & the people savage & extraordinary, the women wearing a great tin trumpet on their heads & a veil suspended upon it, & seemingly very proud of these frightful horns.”

 It was the first village in Lebanon to have a municipality in 1864, and it is the birthplace of many well known personalities, such as artists, writers, and politicians.

-It was the winter capital of the Druze Qaim-Maqamate of Lebanon (1840-1860), the summer capital being Baakleen.
-People from all religious backgrounds lived there and the town had a mosque, synagogue and Christian churches.
+Following the conflict of the 1840s, Mount Lebanon was divided into separate Christian and Druze administrative districts.
+Deir al-Qamar became the winter capital of the southern Druze district, while Baakleen served as its summer capital.